Table of Contents[Hide][Show]

 DVC Member Lounges

-Member-Only Events
+Disney Vacation Club Member-Only Events

 My Best and Most Important Advice?

-Take your time, do your research and don’t make an impulse purchase…unless you’re in the habit of making impulse purchase that are in the $20K+ range.
+Take your time, do your research, and don’t make an impulse purchase- unless you’re in the habit of making impulse purchase that are in the $20K+ range.

 While there’s nothing wrong with going to a presentation to get more info about the DVC – that’s why they exist – if you’re seriously considering membership read up on the process (like you’re doing now!) before you say that big “I do.”

 I had done my homework on the Disney Vacation Club before we went on our cruise.
 I knew it was a fit for our family.
 Waiting to join while on a Disney Cruise because of incentive pricing was intentional.
-I’d done my research before I ever set foot into the presentation.
+I’d done my research before I ever scheduled the presentation.
 I still had questions but I was able to make the decision based on knowledge and not being caught up in the moment.

-Membership Has an End Date
+Disney Vacation Club Membership Has an End Date

 Even though you’re technically buying real estate (as with any time share, and your purchase is deeded) there is a date your membership will expire.
 The person who sold us our membership explained this really well and it will be in your contract that you sign.
-The length of our contract is 50 years and there are provisions that allow us to transfer or will our membership to our children or mention it in our wills.
+The length of our contract is 50 years and there are provisions that allow us to transfer or leave our membership to our children, or mention it in our wills.

 Value Changes with the Season

 The time of year and season will impact how much your points are worth.
-For example, staying during Christmas is going to use more points than staying during February because Christmas is one of Disney’s peak crowd periods.
+For example, staying during Christmas is going to use more points than staying during January because Christmas is one of Disney’s peak crowd periods.

-You Can Add Points at Any Time
+Additional Points Can Be Added at Any Time

 When our boys are older we plan to purchase more points.
 When they’re teens, we’ll want a two-bedroom villa.
 Purchasing more points can make that happen.